HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Profiles
 This implementation guide will adopt by reference the following [HRex Conformance Requirements](http://build.fhir.org/ig/HL7/davinci-ehrx/conformance.html).

-In addition, systems **SHALL** comply with additional requirements called out in IG text and Profile definitions.
+In addition, systems **SHALL** comply with additional requirements called out in the IG narrative and Profile definitions.

 #### Questionnaire
 Payers have documentation requirements and rules that must be satisfied as part of their typical operations when reimbursing for care for certain services requiring authorization or documentation.